 The Chairperson of the Commission is authorised to nominate another member of the Commission to appoint members for any particular matter, and may do so if necessary for any reason.

-The Commission Secretariat provides professional and technical support to the Commission and its members.
-The Secretariat is the main point of contact for the public and Government agencies.
-The Secretariat coordinates and facilitates the Commission’s decision-making processes and aims to provide efficient, transparent and high-performing support services.
+The Office of the Independent Planning Commission (OIPC) provides professional and technical support to the Commission and its members.
+The OIPC is the main point of contact for the public and Government agencies.
+It coordinates and facilitates the Commission’s decision-making processes and aims to provide efficient, transparent and high-performing support services.

 To deliver a high level of independence, expertise and transparency to the assessment and determination of State Significant Development applications in NSW.